 CTE Recognizes Achievement!

 Please consider nominating outstanding individuals for their contributions to Career and Technical Education.
-Short form submittal deadline is January 31, 2017.
-Links to the updated forms will be available by October 15, 2016
+Short form submittal deadline is January 31, 2018.

 The Kentucky Association for Career and Technical Education (KACTE) participates in the Association for Career and Technical Education (ACTE) national awards program to promote excellence in Career and Technical Education (CTE).
 The Kentucky Farm Bureau Federation has sponsored the annual Career and Technical Education Awards since 2003.
 KACTE expresses its sincere thanks to the Kentucky Farm Bureau Federation for the support that makes these awards possible year after year.